-“Definitions belong to the definers, not the defined.”
+“Definitions belong to the definers,

 Those profound words were few of many that Toni Morrison used to evoke, inspire, and shape culture as a whole.
 Born in Lorain, Ohio, the novelist, editor, teacher, professor and Nobel Prize winner will forever be known for her significant role in creating characters that propelled black literature into the mainstream.
 Following a short illness, the lyrically gifted maven departed this life on August 5, 2019 at Montefiore Medical Center in New York.
 She was 88.

 The second of four children, Morrison didn’t allow her impoverished upbringing to deter her from her dreams.
 Before she turned three, her family’s landlord set fire to their house, while they were at home because her parents couldn’t pay the rent.
 Her family responded to the horrific act by laughing at the landlord’s actions rather than falling into despondency.
 Her family’s response demonstrated how to keep preserve integrity in the face of evil.
 Always eager to learn, Morrison’s parents were quick to instill in their daughter, a sense of heritage and language through telling traditional African-American folktales and singing songs.